-The College's governance structure has historically consisted of and continues to guide and include the means for broad participation in the decision-making processes by faculty, staff, administrators, and students, which support student programs and services leading to improved institutional effectiveness.
+The College's governance structure has historically consisted of and continues to guide and include the means for broad participation in the decision-making processes by faculty, staff, administrators, and students, which support student programs and services and improve institutional effectiveness.
 Governance processes and practices continue to acknowledge the designated roles and responsibilities of the Board and the College President.
 The representative body for student governance is the Council on Postsecondary Student Affairs (COPSA), faculty and staff are supported through their respective senates, and administrators are appointed by the College president to serve in institutional committees and councils based on their primary roles and responsibilities.
-Through the established assessment infrastructure of the College and directed by Policy

-Through the established assessment infrastructure of the College and directed by Policy 306, the systematic cycle of assessment and evaluation continues to provide the mechanism for regular documentation, reflection, and implementation of improvements based on actionable data and recommendations resulting from the assessment of student learning outcomes.317 This data is evaluated and reported each year in the Annual Institutional Assessment Report (AIAR).318 Evidence of the assessment history at the College since 2003 is in the TracDat assessment management system through the system's reporting capabilities.
+Through the established assessment infrastructure of the College and directed by Policy 306, the systematic cycle of assessment and evaluation continues to provide the mechanism for regular documentation, reflection, and implementation of improvements based on actionable data and recommendations resulting from the assessment of student learning outcomes.317 This data is evaluated and reported a in the Annual Institutional Assessment Report (AIAR).318 Evidence of the assessment history at the College since 2003 is in the TracDat assessment management system through the system's reporting capabilities.